Click on pictures to enlarge and see comments in the caption area.

 Ligeira: A running stay tied to the upper part of the mast.
 Used to help support the mast while running.

 Marcação: To ‘Mark.’
 A means of locating a boat’s position by taking bearings from permanent features on land.
-The bearing lines are triangulated (crossed) to fix one’s position at sea.
+The bearing lines are triangulated (crossed) to ‘fix’ the position at sea.
 At least two separate bearing lines are required for a fix, but three is better.

 Mastro: The jangada’s mast.
 Made from several branches scarfed together with heavy fishing line.

 Meiação: The “half-share” system used to divide the catch between the jangada’s owner and the jangadeiros who use the jangada.
 If the owner does not fish, he is entitled to one half of all the fish caught by the jangadeiros on his jangada.
 If the owner fishes, he will keep everything he catches plus a third of what the others catch.

 Mestre: “Master.”
 The captain of a jangada.
 Responsible for steering and navigation.
 The mestre fishes from the jangada’s port quarter, by the steering bench.
 A mestre’s fish are not marked.